anthadj/SharePriceRandomWalk/README.md

     "conda install -n virtEnv numpy"

 6. You are now ready to run the code.
 From the code directory run the code using:
-    "python randomWalkInteger.py <S> <N>"
-    "python randomWalkPercent.py <S> <N>"
+    "python randomWalkInteger.py <S> <N>" to run it using the integer change method, or run "python randomWalkPercent.py <S> <N>" to run it using the percentage change method.
-    where the values of <S> and <N> must be replaced with integers. <S> is the number of steps of each simulation and <N> is the number of simulations.
+    The values of <S> and <N> must be replaced with integers. <S> is the number of steps of each simulation and <N> is the number of simulations.
 If this is not correct, the code will not execute.

 8. When finished, deactivate the virtual environment using:
     "conda deactivate"